salikadave/freshers-interview-checklist/resume_hr/resume_cv_hr.md

 # Resume / CV / Personality-based

-* Tell me a bit about yourself / Introduce yourself / CV highlights / hobbies & interests
+* Tell me a bit about yourself/Introduce yourself/CV highlights/hobbies & interests
 * What are your favourite engineering subjects and why?
 * What is one failure you encountered and how did you overcome it?
 * How do you tackle when you don’t like a subject or find something difficult to learn?